dellsystem/dellsystem.github.io/_posts/2019-3-6-fragments-65.md

 - class-struggle
 ---

-I was listening to an old [_Jacobin Radio_ episode](https://www.blubrry.com/jacobin/36574441/behind-the-news-free-market-isnt-free/) featuring Rob Larson, author of _Capitalism vs Freedom: The Toll Road to Serfdom_.
-I haven't read the book yet, but the episode is a good one that responds to a point often made by capitalism's proponents: that capitalism promotes freedom.
-Whereas socialism, according to its detractors, implies giving up freedom, or even [slavery](https://townhall.com/columnists/johnhawkins/2016/02/16/capitalism-is-freedom-socialism-is-slavery-n2119968).
+Today, I was listening to an old [_Jacobin Radio_ episode](https://www.blubrry.com/jacobin/36574441/behind-the-news-free-market-isnt-free/) featuring Rob Larson, author of _Capitalism vs Freedom: The Toll Road to Serfdom_.
+I haven't read the book yet, but the episode is a good one that responds to a point often made by capitalism's proponents: that capitalism promotes freedom, while socialism implies giving up freedom to an all-powerful government (see [this piece](https://townhall.com/columnists/johnhawkins/2016/02/16/capitalism-is-freedom-socialism-is-slavery-n2119968) for an example).

 How should the left respond to this perspective?
 After all, freedom is a good thing, and we can't just let the right own that terrain.
 Instead, we should find a way to refute capitalism's unique claim to freedom.
 Freedom is multifarious; there is no universal "freedom" - it is always constrained to a particular domain, and granted to a particular subject.